agoutsmedt/website/content/en/post/2023-11-09-scraping-bis/index.en.markdown

 ```

 And that’s it for the tutorial.
 You now have a data frame with the metadata of the speeches, and a data frame with the text, page by page for each speech.

+If you want to scrap BIS speeches on a regular basis without scraping again what you have already collected, you may have a look at this script [here](https://github.com/agoutsmedt/central_bank_database/blob/master/scraping_scripts/scraping_bis.R), which is part of a [project to collect central banks’ documents](https://github.com/agoutsmedt/central_bank_database/tree/master).
+You will also find in it some function to clean BIS data.

 ## References